 - Contracted Nursing Homes.

-- How the Ulster University research project achieved an 88% reduction in pressure injuries.
+- How the Ulster University research project recorded a reduction in pressure injuries.

 - Training on the link between pressure care and seating.